 Lots of things do require lots of effort.
 But what if we made a list of ten tiny things we could improve just 1% this coming Sunday over last week.

-- I’d like the reader to give a sentence or two of context before she starts with the passage.
-I can draft that in seconds and email it off.
+- You could ask the bible reader to give a sentence or two of context before she starts with the passage.
+You can draft that in seconds and email it off.

-- If the book we’re pushing for Lent sells at £5 rather than £4.99, we don’t have to worry about change, and we don’t have to man the table.
+- If the book we’re recommending sells at £5 rather than £4.99, we don’t have to worry about change, and we don’t have to staff the table.

 - We can change the time we pray before the service so we can bring things to God properly AND still meet and greet as people arrive.